Valjala Church: Exterior

 The western facade of the church, decorated with blind arches and the finely sculpted, originally Romanesque portal is especially noteworthy and quite unique in Estonia.
 The church walls (1240–1270) are massive and the windows, coupled together, are narrow and tall.
 Contrasting with this is the apse, probably constructed after 1345, with its polygonal form and open character.
 Both the walls of the nave and the apse are supported by buttresses.
-The older parts of the exterior of the church is evidently the product of highly skilled Central European master builders, who probably also worked on constructing Kuressaare Castle, which dates from the same period.
+The older parts of the exterior of the church are evidently the product of highly skilled Central European master builders, who probably also worked on constructing Kuressaare Castle, which dates from the same period.

 The church tower is not original but probably built successively from the 14th to the 16th centuries.